 - And at least 90% of these movements are among UPGs!

-These movements are present mostly in multiple locations in a few hundred widely distributed UPGs—in 149 of 234 countries (60%), and nearly 80% of Joshua Project’s 255 people group clusters.8
+These movements are present mostly in multiple locations in a few hundred widely distributed UPGs—in nearly 80% of Joshua Project’s 255 people group clusters.8

-Thousands of movement engagements have been reported.
-For this count however (now of 650+ movements), the 24:14 Coalition research team includes only credible reports of movements with consistent reproduction of four or more spiritual generations in multiple streams (Level 5 or higher).9
+More than 3,000 movement engagements have been reported.
+For counting 1,035 movements however the 24:14 Coalition research team includes only credible reports of movements with consistent reproduction of four or more spiritual generations in multiple streams (Level 5 or higher).9

 9 See the “CPM Continuum” at MultMove.net/cpm-continuum